 "Bigfoot kidnaps some women and some bikers decide to go on a rescue mission to save them."

 On this day in 1979 (in Portugal), Alien sunk its teeth into the box office.
-The Ridley Scott-directed classic starred Sigourney Weaver and Tom Skerritt, and here's the plot summary as provided by IMDB.com:
+Directed by Ridley Scott, the SciFi/Horror Classic starred Sigourney Weaver, Ian Holm, and Tom Skerritt; and here's the plot summary as provided by IMDB.com:

 "After a space merchant vessel receives an unknown transmission as a distress call, one of the crew is attacked by a mysterious life form and they soon realize that its life cycle has merely begun."